transitional-ai/transitional-ai.github.io/_pages/home.md

 </figure>

 <p>
-We are actively ooking for passionate new research students, research interns, and collaborators to join the research team. [(More info about current and open projects.)]({{ site.url }}{{ site.baseurl }}/vacancies)
+We are actively looking for passionate new research students, research interns, and collaborators to join the research team. [(More info about current and open projects.)]({{ site.url }}{{ site.baseurl }}/vacancies)
 </p>

 ### Philosophy

 Transitional  Artificial Intelligence Research Group (t~ai) aims to train the next generation of scientists, philosophers and technologists for humanity.
-We need to break down the barriers between  science, arts and humanities  with innovations in artificial intelligence.
+We need to break down the barriers between  science, the arts and the humanities  with innovations in artificial intelligence.

 ### History

 t~ai was created at UNSW School of Mathematics and Statistics in January 2020 by Dr Rohitash Chandra.
-The  group was envisioned  in 2019   with research activies at the Centre of Translational Data Science - University of Sydney in collaboration with EarthBye and Geocoastal Research Group.
-The group has transitioned from the Artificial Intelligence and Cybernetics Research Group at Software Foundation (Fiji) and University of the South Pacific, Fiji (2013 - 2015).
+The  group was envisioned  in 2019   with research activities at the Centre of Translational Data Science - University of Sydney, in collaboration with EarthBye and Geocoastal Research Group.
+The group has transitioned from the Artificial Intelligence and Cybernetics Research Group at the Software Foundation (Fiji) and the University of the South Pacific, Fiji (2013 - 2015).
 Since then, we have been actively recruiting research students and interns who have shaped the course of our research - and enabled the development of novel methodologies and applications.